SEND at Carclaze

 Children may experience a wide range of social and emotional difficulties which can manifest themselves in a range of ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive behaviours.
 This category also includes disorders such as Attention Deficit Hyperactive Disorder or attachment issues.

 Some children need special educational provision due to a disability.
 Pupils with a visual impairment (VI), hearing impairment (HI), physical disability(PD) or sensory needs may require specialist support and/or equipment to access learning and ensure full involvement in school activities.

-Once concerns are identified a conversation will take place between class teacher, parents/carers and the SENDCo and the pupil will be put on the school’s Register of Need at On Alert or SEN Support.
+Once concerns are identified a conversation will take place between class teacher, parents/carers and the SENDCo.
+Please see below for the different levels of support:

 - SEN Support: At this stage the child has a “Next Steps” document with individual short term learning goals and provision which is reviewed termly by the class teacher and parents.
 Additional support and advice may be sort from outside agencies.

 - Education Health and Care Plan (EHCP): A very small proportion of pupils with more profound and complex needs will require more specialist 1:1 support and schools can apply for an Educational Health Care Plan.
 The first £6000 of provision for any pupil must be met within the school’s budget and this has to be evidenced before applying for any additional funding.
 The provision listed on an Educational Health Care Plan is a statutory requirement

 Pupils on SEN Support or who have Education Health Care plans have their progress and provision monitored through the school’s termly Plan, Do, Review cycle.